jeff-hykin/deno-guillotine/README.md

 1. A showcase of something that should be impossible.
 2. A surprisingly practical tool for making installers/bootstrapping scripts.

-This tool allows us to modify a script, and generate one file:
+This tool allows us to modify a script, and generate one single file:
-- One file that runs out-of-the-box on every major OS (MacOS/Windows/Linux).
+- That file runs out-of-the-box on every major OS (MacOS/Windows/Linux).
 No "first install curl" or "first install node" prerequisites
--  One file that is readable and editable (not mangled)
+-  That file is readable and editable (not mangled)
--  One file that does not modify the user's environment (e.g. side effects)
+-  That file does not modify the user's environment (e.g. side effects)
--  One file that is able to import/use any exisiting JavaScript package because all imports are auto installed (no package json or npm install)
+-  That file is able to import/use any exisiting JavaScript package because all imports are auto installed (no package json or npm install)

-The script auto-downloads a specific version of Deno (you pick the version) to an isolated folder, and then runs itself using that exact version of Deno (extremely consistent/reproducible).

-You can use basically any version of any npm module by importing a url with the following format `import thing from "https://esm.sh/MODULE_NAME@VERSION"`.
-Not only is the module auto downloaded, its cached (courtesy of [Deno](https://deno.com/) and [Esm.sh](https://esm.sh)) making re-runs of the same script fast.
+When executed the file auto-downloads a specific version of Deno (you pick the version) to an isolated folder, and then runs itself using that exact version of Deno (extremely consistent/reproducible).
+To use npm packages, just import a url with the following format `import thing from "https://esm.sh/MODULE_NAME@VERSION"`.
+Not only is the module auto downloaded, its cached (courtesy of [Deno](https://deno.com/) and [Esm.sh](https://esm.sh)) which makes re-runs of the same script very fast.

-### How the hell is that possible?
+### How the hell is this possible?

 This is only possible because of some rare builtin tools that allow for a single file to be valid bash, and valid powershell, AND valid JavaScript (based on this StackOverflow answer [Is it possible to write one script that runs in bash/shell and PowerShell?](https://stackoverflow.com/questions/39421131/is-it-possible-to-write-one-script-that-runs-in-bash-shell-and-powershell))